 50-50 gender equity and power redistribution

-To achieve this, we are strongly encouraging World Citizens to prioritise asking women who are taking action on the front line of global challenges to be the first to propose global policies.
+To achieve this, we are strongly encouraging Earth Citizens to prioritise asking women who are taking action on the front line of global challenges to be the first to propose global policies.

-We will regularly review, report on and if necessary improve on Global People Power’s gender equity and geographic representation balance.
+We will regularly review, report on, and if necessary improve on Global People Power’s gender equity and geographical representation balance.